khalidhmd/udacity-travel-app/README.md

 This project allow the user the following:

 - Save a trip in browser local storage
-- remove the trip from browser local storage
+- Remove the trip from browser local storage

+The saved trips are stored in the browswer local storage not on teh surver.
+There is a function that loads the saved trips into an array in the index.js of client app.